Mindfulness is the awareness that emerges through paying attention on purpose, in the present moment, and non-judgementally, to things as they are. *

 What has this got to do with psychotherapy?

 Mindfulness is a way of befriending ourselves and our experience.

 I believe psychotherapy and practices aimed towards mindfulness can complement and enhance one another, although they are not the same thing.
 Both therapy and mindful practice encourage us to take a sustained, curious interest in ourselves or an aspect of our experience.
+We become witnesses to our mind and its activity rather than getting lost in it and carried away.
 What’s more, we are invited to take a gentle, non-judgmental attitude towards our experiences.
 After all, it is very difficult to be curious about or learn from something we hate.

 There is also something important about making connections.
 In mindful practice, we cultivate a deep connection with ourselves, perhaps through paying attention to the breath, bodily sensations, passing thoughts or feelings.
 Through the process of psychotherapy, we are given the opportunity to connect with ourselves in relationship with another, hopefully one who will treat us with empathy, respect and understanding.

 The idea of meditation is not to create states of ecstasy or absorption, but to experience being.

 Both psychotherapy and mindful practice have the potential to move us out of that rather driven, ’doing’, state of mind which focusses on getting things done, solving problems and achieving goals.
 That state can be useful, of course, but if we live in it all the time we can get caught up in forever trying to change ourselves, the world and people around us and we will never be satisfied.
 That work will never be done.
 In shifting our attention to the direct, immediate experience of the present moment and allowing things to be as they are, we change gear from ‘doing’ to ‘being’.
 In this way, both mindful practice and psychotherapy can provide freedom, freshness and depth in our daily lives.